nestauk/ai_genomics/ai_genomics/pipeline/patent_data/README.md

 You can pass a name of the table to query unique ai and genomics patents from.
 If the table does not exist in `golden-shine-355915.genomics`, it will first create the table then pull unique ai and genomics patents from it.
 Be careful of query limits when creating tables.

+The AI and genomics patents can be loaded using `ai_genomics.getters.patents.get_ai_genomics_patents`.

 ### Quota limits

 If you have a free account, you will hit up against quota limits.
 Simply wait a few hours to re-run `get_ai_genomics_patents.py`